tilman151/tilman151.github.io/content/posts/2026-02-08-AI-Newsletter-With-n8n.md

 That's it!

 Now I had one last issue to fix.
-Given the n8n setup above, the instance could send messages but not receive it, as all incoming traffic is blocked by nginx.
+Given the n8n setup above, the instance could send messages but not receive it, as all incoming traffic was blocked by nginx.
 I still wanted to avoid revealing the instance to the open web, so I used the following addition to my nginx config:

 ```nginx